 Online tools help to make the process more straightforward.
 The search function is more comprehensive, giving you access to information and advice; you can access this search tool from the UCAS homepage.
 Its advanced filtering and sort options will help you to look through search results to zone in on the courses that really interest you.
 UCAS have put together a detailed guide on the search tool which is well worth looking through before you start.

 You can also sign into the site, save your searches and shortlist your favourite courses.
 You can also name your searches, which saves time each time you log back into the site to continue looking for that dream course.

 The site’s design is mobile-friendly, meaning that you can access Clearing from any of your devices.

-Of course, going to see courses and universities in person as well will help you to build up a true picture of where you’d like to apply to.
-The University of Law is holding open days across its campuses for its law and business courses throughout June and July: click here to search open days and register your interest.
+Learning more about the courses and seeing universities as well will help you to build up a true picture of where you’d like to apply to.
+The University of Law is holding virtual open days for its law and business courses throughout June and July.
 As ULaw student Emily McKinnell says: “The open day was informative and engaging; it gave me the opportunity to get a real insight into life as a student here.”

 For more information about Clearing, visit our Clearing webpages or call 0808 3019834.